kaa2102/kaa2102/README.md

 **kaa2102/kaa2102** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 ### Companies
-Rollbar,  PyForward, Ordinal Prime, Happy Money, Citibank, Booz Allen
+Rollbar, Ordinal Prime/PyForward, Happy Money, Citibank, Booz Allen

 ### About Me
 * I grew up in Miami